dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 KEDA stands for Kubernetes (k8s) Event-Driven Autoscaling.
-With KEDA, you can scale any deployment or jobs in Kubernetes according to the number of events that need processed.
+With KEDA, you can scale any deployment or jobs in Kubernetes according to the number of events that need to be processed.

-KEDA is used in k8s to enable event-driven scaling of workloads, making it easier to scale based on custom events such as messages in a queue (SQS, RabbitMQ, Apache Kafka, etc), changes in a database, or event triggered from an external system.
+Sometimes Kubernetes Jobs need to be scaled to handle long-running tasks, such as processing files in real-time after an upload.
+Your application might need to process thousands of files, and processing multiple files within a single deployment may not be efficient.
+In this case, it is better to have an individual job to process each file separately.

 Sometimes Kubernetes Jobs need to be scaled to handle long-running tasks, such as processing files in real-time after an upload.
 Your application